unlhcc/rna-nanostructures/docs/sprint_conventions.md

 		- Y
 		- etc

-The total number of story points for this Spring is [Point Sum].
+The total number of story points for this Sprint is [Point Sum].